Cross-Gramian-Based Combined State and Parameter Reduction for Large-Scale Control Systems: Empirical Cross Gramian

 \begin{proof} ~\\ For an asymptotically stable linear control system, the input-to-state and state-to-output maps are given by:

 thus:

 \end{proof}

-The snapshots $x^{hij}$ and $y^{kla}$ can be computed on demand, but also included from observed experimental data.
+As for the other empirical gramians, this proof is only valid for impulse input, yet a similar approach to \cite{hahn02a} can be used to extend the empirical cross gramian, yielding an empirical cross covariance matrix by allowing general discrete input signals.
+The snapshots $x^{hij}$ and $y^{klb}$ can be computed as simulations on demand, but also be included from observed experimental data.
 In case the data is collected at discrete times $t$ in regular intervals $\Delta t$, following \cite{hahn01}, a discrete representation of the empirical cross gramian is given here, too:

-\begin{mydefine*}{(Discrete Empirical Cross Gramian)} \\ For sets $E_u$, $E_x$, $R_u$, $R_x$, $Q_u$, $Q_x$, input $\bar{u}$ during steady state $\bar{x}$ with output $\bar{y}$, the \textbf{discrete empirical cross gramian} $w_X$ relating the states $x^{hij}$ of input $u^{hij}(t) = c_h S_i e_j + \bar{u}$ to output $y^{kla}$ of $x_0^{kla} = d_k T_l f_a + \bar{x}$, is given by:
+\begin{mydefine*}{(Discrete Empirical Cross Gramian)} \\ For sets $E_u$, $E_x$, $R_u$, $R_x$, $Q_u$, $Q_x$, input $\bar{u}$ during steady state $\bar{x}$ with output $\bar{y}$, the \textbf{discrete empirical cross gramian} $\mathcal{W}_X$ relating the states $x^{hij}$ of input $u^{hij}(t) = c_h S_i e_j \delta(t) + \bar{u}$ to output $y^{klb}$ of $x_0^{klb} = d_k T_l f_b + \bar{x}$, is given by:

 \end{mydefine*}